laser on human eye

 While the surgery is fairly consistent, the prices are not, ranging from about $800 to $7,000 in the New York area, according to our reporting.

-Here at ClearHealthCosts, we called a cross-section of providers to ask prices; here is our list of the price of Lasik surgery in the New York area.
-Here’s a list of prices in the New Orleans area, and here’s a list of prices in the Miami area.
-For some providers, the cost includes aftercare — as-needed checkups, prescriptions for eyedrops or the drops themselves — while other providers charge extra for drops, prescriptions and checkups.
 But that’s just if you’re uninsured, right?
 Wrong.
 Lasik is considered by most medical professionals we asked to be an elective surgery, and thus is not covered by conventional insurance plans.
 There are, of course, exceptions to this rule, so be sure to ask your insurance company (if you’ve got insurance) if they’ll reimburse a portion of the cost before you commit.
 The cost of Lasik surgery is relatively stable; after the financial markets crashed in 2008, the demand for Lasik fell.

 Traditional Lasik surgery involves slicing open the cornea with a small scalpel (or a laser) to create a flap and allow remodeling of the tissue underneath.
 Another surgery, called PRK — or photorefractive keratectomy — is an alternative.
 Unlike Lasik, which requires a flap to be sliced into the cornea, PRK uses laser technology to re-shape the cornea without an incision, with the surgeon removing only the outer layer of the cornea.
 This procedure can be costly, too; Lasik and PRK prices are often comparable, though our survey focused on Lasik.

-At New Sight Laser Center on 55th Street in Manhattan, a Lasik procedure might cost $800 — roughly $399 per eye — while 14 blocks south, at 41st Street Medical Center, Lasik can run $5,000, including after-care.
 Some offices require consultations before the procedure as well — in the $200 range, roughly — the price of which may or may not go toward the cost of the procedure, a very important thing to ask before choosing a provider.

 The cost can vary depending on how good (or bad) your vision is to start with.
 And, the cost of Lasik can show up in two ways: all-in or per eye.
 So if something costs $700, that may mean per eye, whereas if your estimate runs in the thousands, chances are it includes both eyes.
-But be sure to ask.
+Be sure to ask.

 Here are some sources for Lasik information and prices from around the web: